Goodenia pascua

 Goodenia pascua is a species of flowering plant in the family Goodeniaceae and is endemic to the north-west of Western Australia.
 It is an ascending to erect herb with bristly hairs, and with narrow elliptic to lance-shaped leaves at the base of the plant and racemes of yellow flowers.

 Description

 Goodenia pascua is an ascending to erect herb that typically grows to a height of 50 cm and is covered with bristly hairs.
 It has elliptic to lance-shaped leaves at the base of the plant, 40–80 mm long and 5–10 mm wide, sometimes with teeth on the edges.
 The flowers are arranged in racemes up to about 200 mm long, with leaf-like bracts, each flower on a pedicel 20–40 mm long.
 The sepals are lance-shaped, about 2 mm long, the petals yellow with a brownish throat, 8–10 mm long.
 The lower lobes of the corolla are 4–4.5 mm long with wings about 1.5 mm wide.
-Flowering occurs from May to August and the fruit is a oval to elliptic capsule 7–8 mm long.
+Flowering occurs from May to August and the fruit is an oval to elliptic capsule 7–8 mm long.